Austin High School Class of 1962

 frequently mentioned was the faculty.
 We had exceptional teachers who affected our lives.
 Do you

 have news of our teachers?
-If so, please
+If so, please share it with us.

 On Friday, April 28, 2006, the Austin High